 North Beach Pump Station, located on King County property next to Blue Ridge Park, is built on the footprint of the former City of Seattle treatment plant.

 King County is designing and building an underground storage tank in the right-of-way in N.W.
 Blue Ridge Drive and Triton Drive N.W.
-This facility will need to store about 230,000 gallons of peak flows when the North Beach Pump Station reaches maximum capacity.
+This facility will be able to store to 380,000 gallons of untreated water during peak flows when the North Beach Pump Station reaches maximum capacity.

 Learn more about the project area and elements.

 Why does King County need to do this project?

-In 2008, King County reported that the North Beach combined sewer overflow facility has 10 overflows per year on average that discharge a total of 2.2 million gallons into Puget Sound off North Beach.
+In 2008, King County reported that the North Beach combined sewer overflow facility had 10 overflows per year on average that discharge a total of 2.2 million gallons into Puget Sound off North Beach.
 King County is working to meet current regulations set by the Washington Department of Ecology require no more than one untreated discharge per year on a long term average at each of King County’s combined sewer overflow (CSO) control facilities.